zdk/net-debug/README.md

 Run:

-`kubectl run -it --image=warachet/net-debug net-debug`
+`kubectl run -it --image=warachet/net-debug:latest debug-pod`

 Or apply ./pod.yaml manifest by